rapideditor/location-conflation/README.md

   * [polygon-clipping](https://github.com/mfogel/polygon-clipping) for union/difference functions
 * Results contain an `area` property containing the approximate size of the feature in km²<br/>(This is helpful for sorting features)
 * Results contain a stable `id` in the form `+[included]-[excluded]`<br/>(e.g. "+[015,039]-[eg,sd]")
-* Results are cached, so if you ask for the same thing multiple times we don't repeat the expensive turf calls.
+* Results are cached, so if you ask for the same thing multiple times we don't repeat the expensive clipping operations.